-- 2. The Mass in Running Order is the mass of the unladen vehicle including a 75kg allowance for the driver plus engine coolants and 90% of the fuel tank and 1 x 6kg Calor Lite LPG cylinder. - 3.
+- The Mass in Running Order is the mass of the unladen vehicle including a 75kg allowance for the driver plus engine coolants and 90% of the fuel tank and an 11kg allowance for LPG. - 3.
 The Mass in Running Order is calculated with the fresh water tank and water heater empty.
 If you travel with water in the fresh water tank or water heater then the payload will reduce accordingly.